ZijianWang-ZW/zijianwang-zw.github.io/_pages/about.md

 ---
 Zijian Wang (王资健) is a Ph.D. candidate at the Technion - Israel Institute of Technology, where he works at VClab with [Prof. Rafael Sacks](https://sacks.net.technion.ac.il/).
 He is also a Marie-Curie early-stage researcher in the [CBIM project](https://cbim2020.net.technion.ac.il/) received funding from EU Horizon 2020 (since November 2020).
 Before that, he obtained his master's degree in computer and machine vision from Cranfield University (2019 - 2020).
 He received his bachelor's degree in civil engineering (underground and tunnel engineering) from Chongqing Jiaotong University (2014 - 2018).
 He also visited Nagaoka University of Technology in Japan (2017) and Thammasat University in Thailand (2018).

-As an interdisciplinary researcher, he has strong background in both civil engineering and computer vision, and desires to promote the digitalization of construction industry by applying advanced computer science techniques.
+As an interdisciplinary researcher, he has strong background in both civil engineering and machine learning, and desires to promote the digitalization of construction industry by applying advanced computer science techniques.